-What is your business location and address?
+What is your proposed business location and address?

-- Is the location in a safe area? - Does the location make sense for the type of business you plan to operate? - If the business is in your home, what are the benefits and drawbacks of this as a business location?
+- Is the location in a safe area? - Does the location make sense for the type of business you plan to operate? - If the business is in your home, what are the benefits and drawbacks of your home as a business location?